flinker-app/docsfx/docs/tutorial-to-share-sharepoint-folders-with-externals.md

-# Sharing a specific SharePoint folder with many external users
+# Sharing a specific SharePoint folder with external users

-This guide shows you how to share a dedicated SharePoint folder with external users.
+This guide shows you how to share a dedicated SharePoint folder with external users using groups.

 ## Create Groups and Add External Users
 We’ll cover two approaches:

-Use **security groups** when you:
-- Want group management through Microsoft 365 Admin Center and Azure AD.
-- Need to integrate the groups with other Microsoft 365 services.

-Use **SharePoint groups** when you:
-- Need site owners and non-admin users to manage group membership directly.
-- Don’t need to integrate the groups with other Office 365 services.

-### Using SharePoint groups
+### Option 1: Using SharePoint groups

 1. **Create a SharePoint group for each set of external users** in your SharePoint site.
 2. **Create a dedicated folder** in your document library for each external group.
 3. **Grant each SharePoint group access** to its designated folder.
 4. **Add external users** to their appropriate SharePoint group.
-   > When external users are added, they typically receive an invitation email that includes a link to the site’s root—not directly to the intended folder.
+When external users are added, they typically receive an invitation email that includes a link to the site’s root—not directly to the intended folder.
+> [!NOTE]
+> Use **SharePoint groups** when you:
+> - Need site owners and non-admin users to manage group membership directly.
+> - Don’t need to integrate the groups with other Office 365 services.

-### Using security groups (via Microsoft 365 Admin Center)
+### Option 2: Using security groups (via Microsoft 365 Admin Center)

 1. **Work with IT** to create security groups in Microsoft 365 Admin Center.
    For detailed instructions, see [Create, edit, or delete a security group](https://learn.microsoft.com/en-us/microsoft-365/admin/email/create-edit-or-delete-a-security-group).
 2. **Create a dedicated folder** in your document library for each external group.
 3. **Grant each security group access** to its designated folder.
 4. **Add external users as guest accounts** to their corresponding Microsoft 365 security group.
+> [!NOTE]
+> Use **security groups** when you:
+> - Want group management through Microsoft 365 Admin Center and Azure AD.
+> - Need to integrate the groups with other Microsoft 365 services.

 ## Share the Access Link